256Taras/fastify-typeorm-starter-kit/src/modules/README.md

 encapsulated (it can have its own independent plugins).
 The application server works in such a way that you create a folder and place there a file with the prefix [module-name].router.[api-version].js and based on this your routes are built.

+Here are some best practices to keep in mind:

 - If you need to share functionality between routes, place that functionality into the `plugins` folder, and share it via [decorators](https://www.fastify.io/docs/latest/Decorators/).